-The idea of Adventures of Musa Masala: Climbing Girl of the Himalayas began when the two of the authors, Tatiana and Michael, were bickering over the last piece of precious chocolate cake, which had been painstakingly carried over a mountain pass in a raging snowstorm to boost group’s morale and wellbeing.
+The idea of Adventures of Musa Masala: Mountain Girl of the Himalayas began when authors, Tatiana and Michael, were bickering over the last precious piece of chocolate cake, which had been painstakingly carried over a mountain pass in a raging snowstorm to boost the group’s morale and wellbeing.

 Shamefully, they looked over at enraged Dr. Luanne Freer, the founder of Everest ER and the leader of the WMS trek.
 Red-faced and wide-eyed, she sported a pair of exotic, gold sparkly underwear on her head, a sign that the card game was not going in her favor.
 For the loser would wear them like a crown.